ComputationalRadiationPhysics/picongpu/docs/source/python_package/foundations/configuring_environment.rst

 The file is named ``picongpurc.toml``
 (and is searched in different locations under slightly different names, as described below).
-The search is performed once, when the PIConGPU python package is imported:
+The search is performed once, when the PIConGPU Python package is imported:

   1. If the ``PIC_RC`` environment variable is set, the file it points to is used.